nic-olo/CA-GAN/README.md

 # CA-GAN

-Placeholder for "A Generative Approach to Mitigate Representation Bias in Health Data"
+Placeholder for "A Generative Approach to Mitigate Representation Bias Using Synthetic Health Data"